Berwartstein Castle: Under Weissenburg Abbey

 The monastery at Weissenburg placed the castle in stewardship and established a feudal system.
 This allowed for the dismissal of vassals who became too presumptuous.
 Thus the monastery held possession of the castle for some time.
 This could have continued indefinitely had the last steward of the castle (Erhard Wyler) not gone too far.
 When he began feuding with the knights of Drachenfels, the Elector of the Palatinate took the opportunity to bring the Berwartstein Castle under his control.

 Hans von Trotha

 Because of his dynastic ambitions, the Elector of the Palatinate wanted to bring all of the Weissenburg estate under his control.
-To accomplish this, in 1480 he ordered the knight, Hans von Trotha, who was Marshal and Commander in Chief of the Palatinate forces, to acquire to Berwartstein.
+To accomplish this, in 1480 he ordered the knight, Hans von Trotha, who was Marshal and Commander in Chief of the Palatinate forces, to try to control Berwartstein.
 In this way he could enlarge the property at a cost to the Monastery of Weissenburg.
 For the quarrelsome knight this was a pleasure to fulfil, since this gave him a chance to take personal revenge on the Abbot of Weissenburg.
 Years before, Abbot Heinrich von Homburg had imposed a church fine on his brother, Bishop Thilo.

 As a starting point for this conquering expedition, this experienced warrior first renovated the castle to improve its appearance.
 He built strong ramparts and bastions as well as the outwork and tower called Little France (castle).